Hinduism in Bangladesh: Hinduism in Bangladesh by decades

-The Hindu population in what is now Bangladesh has consistently decreased as a percentage of the population, from 28% in 1941 to 13.5% at the time of Bangladesh's founding in 1974, and reducing further to 7.9% in 2022.
-Bangladesh Census authority have found that since from the last 50 years, about 7.5 million (75 lakhs) Hindus have left the country due to religious persecution and discrimination.
-As per as 2016 official figures, it is estimated that Hindu population have came down to a mere 7%.
+The Hindu population in what is now Bangladesh has consistently decreased as a percentage of the population, from 28% in 1941 to 13.5% at the time of Bangladesh's founding in 1974, and further to 7.9% in 2022.
+The Bangladesh Census authority has found that during the last 50 years, about 7.5 million (75 lakhs) Hindus have left the country due to religious persecution and discrimination.
+According to 2016 official figures, it is estimated that the Hindu population has come down to a mere 7%.

 Future population

-From 1964 to 2013, around 11.3 million Hindus left Bangladesh due to religious persecution and discrimination, as stated by Dhaka university economist Abul Barkat.
-On average 632 Hindus left the country each day and 230,612 annually as reported by him.
+From 1964 to 2013, around 11.3 million Hindus left Bangladesh due to religious persecution and discrimination, as stated by Dhaka University economist Abul Barkat.
+On average, 632 Hindus left the country each day and 230,612 annually, as reported by him.

 From his 30-year-long research, Barkat found that the exodus mostly took place during military governments after independence.
-Barkat also state's: that there should have been 28.7 million Hindus in the year 2013 instead of 12.2 million", Or, to put it another way, Hindus should have accounted for 16-18% of Bangladesh's population, not 9.7% as they do currently.
-According to the United States Commission on International Religious Freedom, Hindus constitute merely 7% of the population in Bangladesh as per as the latest 2016 figures.
+Barkat also states that there should have been 28.7 million Hindus in the year 2013 instead of 12.2 million, or, to put it another way, Hindus should have accounted for 16-18% of Bangladesh's population, not 9.7% as they do currently.
+According to the United States Commission on International Religious Freedom, Hindus constitute merely 7% of the population in Bangladesh as per the latest 2016 figures.

-According to the Pew Research Center, Bangladesh will have 14.47 million Hindus by 2050 who will comprise 7.3% of the country's population.
-Another theory suggest that Bangladesh will have at least 180-200 million population by 2050, out of which there will be around 8.51-9.25 million Hindus living in this nation, thus constituting only 4% after the beginning of half-century.
+According to the Pew Research Center, Bangladesh will have 14.47 million Hindus by 2050, who will comprise 7.3% of the country's population.
+Another theory suggests that Bangladesh will have at least 180-200 million people by 2050, out of which there will be around 8.51-9.25 million Hindus living in this nation, thus constituting only 4% after the beginning of the half-century.

-On average, annually 230,612 Hindus were leaving Bangladesh for India permanently.
-So between (2024–2050), It is estimated that 5,995,912 Hindus will leave the country if current immigration rates continue further.
+On average, 230,612 Hindus leave Bangladesh for India permanently each year.
+So between 2024 and 2050, it is estimated that 5,995,912 Hindus will leave the country if current immigration rates continue further.